marcoguido/php-docker-boilerplate/Readme.md

 3. Get the docker VM IP with `docker-machine ip develop` and append it to your hosts file (`/etc/host` in UNIX world, `C:\Windows\System32\drivers\etc\hosts` if running Windows) mapping it to the hosts you want to expose (`maize.test`, `hub.maize.test`, `plus.maize.test`, `content-provider.maize.test`, `h-farm.maize.test`, `henkel.maize.test`, etc) like this `192.168.99.100		hub.maize.test`
 4. Set docker variables according to `.env.docker.example` by creating a new `.env.docker` file in the root directory of the project
 5. In `.docker/webserver/Dockerfile` edit line `16` by setting your own credentials (not strictly required, still it's a good thing to do)
+6. Clone all the modules of the ecosystem inside this directory and name them `hive` (`maize.io`), `hub`, `content-provider`, `plus`
-5. Execute `docker-compose up -d --build` in order to build all the stuff
+7. Execute `docker-compose up -d --build` in order to build all the stuff
-6. Open PHPStorm and head to the settings to configure XDebug
+8. Open PHPStorm and head to the settings to configure XDebug
 	- Head to `Preferences | Languages & Frameworks | PHP` and click on the button `...` in order to configure a new interpreter
 	- Click on the `+` button choosing `From Docker, Vagrant, VM, etc`
 	- Choose `Docker` from the radio button choices
 	- Add a new server by clicking on `New...` in "Server" row
-	- In the dropdown relative to "Image name", choose `ejob_app:php`
+	- In the dropdown relative to "Image name", choose `maize_app:php`
 	- Click on `Ok` and wait for the IDE to check that everything is ok
 	- Click on `Ok` once again to head back to the main settings window
 	- On the line `Docker container`, click on the folder icon